 6.5.
-Living Cell Surfaces
+Living cell surfaces

-The use of entire aqueous solutions and the mild processing conditions behind the fabrication of the LbL nanoassemblies have turned this technology into a suitable, cytocompatible methodology to functionalize animate and dynamic living cell surfaces, including single cells and cell aggregates [284-288].
-In fact, probiotic microorganisms have been encapsulated in CHT/ALG multilayers to protect them from the gastro-intestinal microbiome and enhance their delivery, adhesion and growth in vivo (Figure 21a) [289].
-Furthermore, the chitosan-based LbL nanocoating improved not only the probiotic viability, but also facilitated its mucoadhesion and growth on the porcine intestine surface when compared with the uncoated probiotic (Figure 21b).
+The use of entire aqueous solutions and the mild processing conditions behind the fabrication of the LbL nanoassemblies have turned this technology into a suitable, cytocompatible methodology to functionalize animate and dynamic living cell surfaces, including single cells and cell aggregates [278-282].
+In fact, probiotic microorganisms have been encapsulated in CHT/ALG multilayers to protect them from the gastro-intestinal microbiome and enhance their delivery, adhesion and growth in vivo (Figure 21a) [283].
+Furthermore, it was seen that the chitosan-based LbL nanocoating improved not only the probiotic viability, but also facilitated its mucoadhesion and growth on the porcine intestine surface when compared with the uncoated probiotic (Figure 21b).